Reviews You Can Rely On

 Upper Material Rubber

-The Arctic Sport doesn't offer much in the way of versatility, especially on warmer days.
+The Arctic Sport doesn't offer much versatility, especially on warmer days.
+Our testers state, “These are not the choice for casual outings or going out on the town.”
 The breathability of this option is almost as bad as it gets, and you'll likely wet out your feet from the inside out above freezing level.
 For a slightly more casual pair, look at the Bogs Classic Ultra High, which is easier to take on and off and can be used in more settings.
 If stormproofing and warmth are your priorities, look no further than the Arctic Sport.

 Read more: The Original Muck Boot Company Arctic Sport review